 5. Autism Spectrum Disorder (ASD) Evaluations

 The latest Diagnostic and Statistical Manual of Mental Disorders (DSM-V) allows that an individual may be diagnosed with both ADHD and autism spectrum disorder (ASD), which was not previously true.
-Studies show that 30 to 50 percent of individuals with autism show symptoms of ADHD, and that up to 60 percent of individuals with ADHD have symptoms of autism.
+Studies show that 30 to 50 percent of individuals with autism show symptoms of ADHD, and estimates suggest that up to 60 percent of individuals with ADHD show features of autism3.
 That is a significant overlap, to say the least.
 A developmental pediatrician, neurologist, psychiatrist, or psychologist can perform an evaluation for autism.
 Whomever you choose, be sure that the clinician has experience specifically with autism.

 The evaluation for ASD begins by detailing a patient’s history and developmental information, conducting a caregiver interview, and conducting clinical assessments and observations.

 - Screening Tool for Autism in Toddlers and Young Children (STAT) for interactively screening kids 24 to 36 months old for autism